klarna/brucke/README.md

 # Brucke - Inter-cluster bridge of kafka topics
-Brucke is a kafka consumer+producer powered by [Brod](https://github.com/klarna/brod)
+Brucke is a Inter-cluster bridge of kafka topics powered by [Brod](https://github.com/klarna/brod)

 Brucke bridges messages from upstream topic to downstream topic with configurable re-partitionning strategy.